abusalimov/XposedHammerheadLightSensorFix/README.md

 The solution
 ------------
 This project is based on [Xposed framework](http://repo.xposed.info/), which is used to intercept and override certain methods of Android framework itself.
+Please install it from a [module page](http://repo.xposed.info/module/ru.abusalimov.xposed.lightsensorfilter).

+**TBD**